Find out which mod is making your game lag, and who is bombing — or sneakily feeding — your room.

 Every event — FpsReport, PluginTiming, PatchTiming, SpikeFrame, AbuseAlert, RpcCall, PeriodicReport, HarmonyPatchMap, MethodTrace, FieldProbe, InstantiateTrace, RemoteRpcTrace, OwnershipChange — is also written to:

-BepInEx/whysolaggy_data.csv— 58 fixed columns, Excel/Power-BI friendlyBepInEx/whysolaggy_events.jsonl— one JSON object per line, perfect forjq/ any AI
+BepInEx/whysolaggy_data.csv — 58 fixed columns, Excel/Power-BI friendlyBepInEx/whysolaggy_events.jsonl — one JSON object per line, perfect for jq / any AIExample whysolaggy_events.jsonl line:

 {"ts":"2026-04-24T15:30:12.451","type":"RpcCall","method":"SendFeedDataRPC","sender":"PlayerB#2","targetPath":"Mushroom Lace(Clone)","payloadBytes":20,"detail":"喂食者=PlayerB#20013, 被喂者=PlayerC#30013"}